Thank you for your interest in the Congressional Softball League, celebrating its 46th year organizing casual softball teams this season.

-More than a decade ago, our league joined the Amateur Softball Association (ASA) to cover our players, teams and sponsors with liability and/or accident insurance through ASA.
-Surprisingly, over the years our insurance policy has paid out claims amounting to thousands of dollars to cap several teeth, for a Mercedes dented by a foul ball, for players' facial plastic surgery and reconstructive knee and hand surgery for serious injuries to passersby and vehicles hit by an errant ball along the Mall.
-The fact remains that regardless of how casual our league, a hard hit softball becomes a potentially lethal missile when games are played on the Mall.
+More than a decade ago, our league joined the Amateur Softball Association (now USA Softball Association to participate in the Olympics) to cover our players, teams and sponsors with liability and/or accident insurance.
+Surprisingly, over the years our insurance policy has paid out claims amounting to thousands of dollars to cap several teeth, for a Mercedes dented by a foul ball, for players' facial plastic surgery and reconstructive knee and hand surgery, for serious injuries to passersby and vehicles hit by an errant ball along the Mall.
+The fact remains that regardless of how casual our league, a hard hit softball becomes a potentially lethal missile when games are played near sidewalks and streets.

 As a result, the league registration fee will vary per team and depend on the number of players (and others) registered and placed on a team roster.
 However, since fees are on a per-player basis, managers should plan THEIR ROSTER MAKEUP BEFORE REGISTERING.